LibanTheDev/Matlab/README.md

 # Matlab
-Some MATLAB scripts from my courses.
+Some MATLAB scripts for fun and for my courses (Differential Equations, Multivariable Calculus, Mathematical Finance, etc)

-Differential Equations

-Multivariable Calculus